Crash (magazine): History

 In October 1986, Crash reported sales of over 100,000 copies.
 Its ABC figure of 101,483 copies a month for the period of January to June were claimed by the magazine to be higher than any other British computer magazine.

 By 1989, rival Spectrum magazine Your Sinclair regularly came with a free cassette attached to the cover that contained a complete game and various demos.
 Crash had occasionally featured cassettes on the cover, but began to lag in circulation.
 It was relaunched that June with a free cover-mounted cassette with a number of complete games, which continued as a regular feature.
 This came at the expense of page count and editorial content, both of which were reduced.
 Kean was annoyed by having to put tapes on the cover to keep up with the competition, as it increased costs and obscured Frey's cover artwork.

 Newsfield was suffering increasing financial difficulties by the early 1990s.
 The last edition of Crash published by the company was in September 1991.
 Following the company's liquidation, the magazine was relaunched by Europress that December, continuing until the final issue in April 1992.
 After this, Crash was bought by EMAP, publisher of Sinclair User, who merged the two magazines.
 In practice, this meant little more than the appearance of the Crash logo on the front cover.

 In May 2016, No. 2 King Street, Ludlow was awarded a Blue plaque as the premises of Newsfield while it was publishing Crash and ZZap!64 from 1984–9, which both hired pupils from Ludlow Church of England School alongside professional journalists.

 In 2017, the magazine was commemorated in a special exhibition in Ludlow Buttercross Museum documenting Newsfield's contribution to the local industry.
 The same year, a special edition of the magazine was issued following a Kickstarter campaign that raised £12,000.
 Kean, Oliver Frey and Nick Roberts all returned to contribute to this issue.
 The following year, a similar campaign led to the 2019 Crash annual – issue 100.
-The magazine was relaunched as an A5 quarterly publication in December 2020.